NFL Rumors: Jets Could Ship Away Sam Darnold And Flip No. 2 Pick To Land Deshaun Watson

 The New York Jets could pull off a major offseason deal to ship away Sam Darnold and replace him with Deshaun Watson, one writer speculates.

-In his latest mock draft, Josh Edwards of CBS Sports predicts that the Jets will send away their third-year signal caller in favor of Watson.
-He predicted that they could put together a package that includes the No. 2 overall pick in the upcoming NFL Draft along with other compensation to send to the Houston Texans in exchange for the unhappy Watson.
-The relationship between Watson and the team’s front office has reportedly soured to the point that he is seeking an early exit, and Edwards believes the Jets could be a good landing point.
+In his latest mock draft, Josh Edwards of CBS Sports predicted that the Jets will send away their third-year signal-caller in favor of Watson.
+He forecasted that they could put together a package that includes the No. 2 overall pick in the upcoming NFL Draft along with other compensation to send to the Houston Texans in exchange for the unhappy Watson.
+The relationship between Watson and the team's front office has reportedly soured to the point that he is seeking an early exit, and Edwards believes the Jets could be a good landing point.

-As he noted, this would allow Houston to recoup the high draft pick they ultimately sent to the Miami Dolphins last year.
+As he noted, this would allow Houston to make up for sending a high draft pick to the Miami Dolphins last year.

 "New York acquires Deshaun Watson in exchange for the No. 2 overall selection, the No. 23 overall selection and future compensation," he wrote.
 "Hypothetically, Houston would have had the No. 3 overall selection if they had never made the Laremy Tunsil trade.
 Possessing two of the top three picks would have been quite the way to start a rebuild, which is the direction in which it appears the Texans are headed."

-He also envisioned the Jets trading Darnold to the New Orleans Saints.
+Edwards also envisioned the Jets trading Darnold to the New Orleans Saints.

 There are others who see the Jets as a potential destination for Watson should he ultimately be traded by Houston.
-ESPN’s Adam Schefter noted that they may have the best chance of putting together a package that would entice the Texans to deal their franchise signal caller.
+ESPN's Adam Schefter wrote that they may have the best chance of putting together a package that would entice the Texans to deal their franchise signal-caller.

 "There's no team out there better positioned than the Jets to put together a compelling trade package for Deshaun Watson," Schefter tweeted.